XXXDENDACION/helper_translator_umnico/README.md

 Run `npm run start` in the repo and wait for the script to work.

-In the console, select source and target languages.
+In the console, select source languages.

-Open `/source/result.json` after the script completes.
+Open `/result` folder after the script completes.

 Done!
 The result can be copied and pasted into the project.

+## Attention!!

+Since puppeteer is used for the typografy, the more keys are used, the longer the execution of the program.

+But it's still faster than doing it manually. :blush:
 ## Development Plan

 1. Add target and source language selection from the command.